zachlatta/school/sophomore/world-history/notes/1-the-neolithic-revolution-and-the-birth-of-civilization.md

 * **Paleolithic Age** - Old Stone Age.
 Prehistoric period of human history distinguished by the development of the most primitive stone tools and covers 99% of human technological prehistory.
-* By the late Paleolithic Age in 12,000 BC, humans were evolved into roughly the same appearance and intelligence as today.
+* By the late Paleolithic Age in 12,000 BCE, humans were evolved into roughly the same appearance and intelligence as today.
   * Homo sapiens, our species, had been competing with increasing success for game and campsites for nearly 100,000 years.